 Oddly the ghostly activity includes tales of a ghostly lift, its apparition is seen in the fifth floor corridors as well as in room 502.
-It is said to be operated by the ghost of a young girl who dies in the building.
+It is said to be operated by the ghost of a young girl who died in the building.

 The paranormal activity experienced here ranged from disembodied cries, voices, and screams, through to full ghostly apparitions.
 Many staff and patients have reported doors opened and closing on their own and heard footsteps on the upper floors.

 The apparitions spotted at the cemetery and the adjoining Swains Lane, include a shadowy figure in a tall hat, the ghost of a cyclist seen working his way up a steep incline, and a woman in white.
-In a letter in the local newspaper, the Highgate Express and Hampstead, one witness said that his car broke down near the cemetery when he saw a hideous face peering through the bars of the cemetery's gate.
+In a letter in the local newspaper, the Highgate Express & Hampstead, one witness said that his car broke down near the cemetery and he saw a hideous face peering through the bars of the cemetery's gate.

 Others have reported bells ringing and voices calling from within the cemetery at night, and it's no surprise considering that more than 170,000 of London's dead are buried here.